 4. Japanese tourists also visit the USS Arizona Memorial

-Japan, is now the strongest ally of the US and ironically, the state’s dynamic economy largely depends on the tourists from Japan.
-Hawaii, has the largest number of tourists from Japan who come to pay homage to the warriors, just as Americans do.
+Japan, is now the strongest ally of the US, and ironically, the state’s dynamic economy largely depends on tourists from Japan.
+Hawaii has the largest number of tourists from Japan who come to pay homage to the warriors, just as Americans do.

 5. Almost half of the Pearl Harbor causalities were from the USS Arizona

 The USS Arizona was bombed several times before finally sinking.
-Among the 1177 crew members that died that day, there were 21 members of the U.S Navy Band Unit (NBU) who were preparing for the music played during the daily flag raising ceremony.
+Among the 1177 crew members that died that day during World War II, there were 21 members of the U.S. Navy Band Unit (NBU) who were preparing for the music played during the daily flag-raising ceremony.